pydata/xarray/doc/user-guide/io.rst

 Xarray can't open just any zarr dataset, because xarray requires special metadata (attributes) describing the dataset dimensions and coordinates.
-At this time, xarray can only open zarr datasets with these additional attributes, such as zarr datasets written by xarray,
+At this time, xarray can only open zarr datasets with these special attributes, such as zarr datasets written by xarray,
 `netCDF <https://docs.unidata.ucar.edu/nug/current/nczarr_head.html>`_,
 or `GDAL <https://gdal.org/drivers/raster/zarr.html>`_.